 The viaduct was the last section of the Blue Ridge Parkway to be completed, and an enormous feat of engineering.
 The project’s goal was simple: to minimize the Parkway’s environmental impact at this particularly beautiful stretch of Grandfather Mountain.
 But the project itself was enormously complex, requiring eight years of construction.
 Today, the viaduct suspends many curved sections on a series of seven soaring footings.

 This segment of the 13.5-mile Tanawha Trail is a testament to the project’s success.
 Nearly every step along the trail reveals the environmental beauty that the design team worked so hard to preserve.
 The adventure begins at the trail’s southern trailhead at Beacon Heights, scoring beautiful summit views early in the hike from a pair of enormous, broad rock outcrops.
 Venturing northbound, the hike follows the Tanawha Trail to a pillar-like rock formation at Stack Rock.
-It climbs through a lush fern-filled forest and winds underneath the towering Linn Cove Viaduct.
+It climbs through a lush fern-filled forest and winds underneath the towering viaduct.
 And it then scrambles through a rocky forest to a beautiful wooden bridge over Wilson Creek.
 At just over six miles, round trip, this hike packs in a ton of rugged beauty in a relatively short stretch.
 It’s one of our all-time favorites near the soaring majesty of Grandfather Mountain.

 Linn Cove Viaduct on the Tanawha Trail: the hike